mit-rss/visual_servoing/README.md

 **STATA:** A wheeled robot needs to find its location on a map.
 It takes a laser scan, and comes up with a local view of what it can see.
 It tries to locate the local (template) scan on a big map, knowing that the center pixel of the highest scoring bounding box will correspond to its current location.
 By converting from pixels to meters, the robot will know where it is.

 We have two algorithms to implement, SIFT and Template Matching.
-Each algorithm has strengths and weaknesses, and the goal for this lab will be to get a better feel for what they are.
+The goal for this lab will be to get a better feel of the strengths and weaknesses of each algorithm.

 Check out **computer_vision/sift_template.py** in the `visual_servoing` folder.
 In there you will find two partially completed functions.
 Each function tries to find a templated image in a larger background image, and returns the bounding box coordinates of the target object in the background.